Connecting servers to a VLAN

 sudo nano /etc/sysconfig/network-scripts/ifcfg-enp0s8

-In this case, it is called similarly to the interface.
+In this case, it is called in the same way as the interface.

 ONBOOT=yes